 Memorial Chorten: Built in honor of the third King of Bhutan.

-Tashichho Dzong: The fortress of the glorious religion, housing the secretariat and throne room of His Majesty the King.
+Tashichho Dzong: The fortress of the glorious religion, housing the secretariat and throne room of His Majesty the King (if time does not permit, we will visit this site next day)

 Folk Heritage Museum – to experience the traditional Bhutanese lifestyle.